-As well as themes, MyThemeShop also offers 20 WordPress plugins, including 12 premium (at $29 each) and eight free.
+As well as themes, MyThemeShop also offers 22 WordPress plugins, including 18 premium and four free options.

 You can search for plugins in the same way as themes, but, because plugins vary in terms of their capabilities, the plugin product pages are the most important places to look for whatever details you’re after.

 Each plugin page has a long list of the plugin’s features, giving you a clear indicator of what it can (or can’t) do.
-You will also see a user rating, plus there’s a handy demo for each plugin so you can see each one in action.
+You’ll also see a user rating, plus there’s a handy demo for each plugin so you can see each one in action.